Sabela is a reactive notebook for Haskell. The name is the Ndebele word for to respond, which is the behaviour it is built around.

 cabal update

-A Sabela notebook is just a Markdown file containing prose plus fenced Haskell code blocks.
+A notebook is an ordinary Markdown file: prose plus fenced Haskell blocks.

 This is prose.